Recurring Revenue Financing: Structuring, Documentation, and Financial Covenants

 Alternative Financing for Early Stage Growth Companies

 Recording of a 90-minute premium CLE video webinar with Q&A

-This CLE course will examine the unique characteristics of recurring revenue financing (RRF), and the issues lenders and borrowers should consider in structuring recurring revenue transactions.
-The panel will also discuss how the conversion of such transactions to more conventional earnings-based financing should be addressed in the financing documents.
+This CLE course will examine the unique characteristics of recurring revenue financing (RRF) and the issues lenders and borrowers should consider in structuring recurring revenue transactions.
+The panel will also discuss how to address the conversion of such transactions to more conventional earnings-based financing in the financing documents.

-- Recurring revenue financing as an alternative to traditional ABL borrowing base revolver for growth companies and PE funds seeking working capital or to acquire growth companies
+- RRF as an alternative to traditional ABL borrowing base revolver for growth companies and PE funds seeking working capital or to acquire growth companies

 - Borrowing base formulas: eligibility criteria and churn

 - Conversion to EBITDA-based financial covenants